jigpu/linuxwacom-wiki-archive/wiki/USB_Kernel_driver.md

     older),
 2.  the wacom driver which should identify the tablet as its own.

-To see which driver is driving the tablet, issuing more /proc/bus/usb/devices should list something similiar to the following:
+To see which driver is driving the tablet, issuing *more /proc/bus/usb/devices* should list something similar to the following:

         [jej@ayukawa wacom]$more /proc/bus/usb/devices
         T:  Bus=01 Lev=01 Prnt=01 Port=01 Cnt=02 Dev#=  3 Spd=12  MxCh= 0